mmastrac/Charbase/README.md

 static files that are pushed to the server.
 This should be rewritten to store the glyph images in the blobstore.
 There's a lot of work that could be done on character generation as well - some of the glyphs are clipped by the box.

-The current code doesn't support anything outside of the Basic Multilingual Plane.

 Todo list: